ankit-khare-2015/user-activity-real-time-ingestion/README.md

 ## Problem Statement

-Based on the problem statement we need to do below
 > - Simulates user events (click, view, scroll)
 > - Uses Kafka for message transport
 > - Stores processed data in a database